Grading Structure

 The Pathways

-Each student is allocated a Pathway to follow for the non-core subjects initially based on their Key Stage 2 grade.
-This is not a capped level, for example if the student is on Pathway 2, they can be moved onto Pathway 3 if they exceed the skills required for Pathway 2 by the end of the year.
-All students are targeted to be Secure on their assigned Pathway by the end of each academic year.
+Each student is assigned a Pathway for non-core subjects based on their Key Stage 2 grade.
+This initial placement is not fixed; for example, a student placed in Pathway 2 can be advanced to Pathway 3 if they surpass the skills required for Pathway 2 by the end of the year.
+The objective is for all students to achieve a Secure status on their designated Pathway by the conclusion of each academic year.

 The diagram below shows the pathways and their final outcomes in Year 11.